Fiserv/banking-hub/docs/getting-started/know-our-standard-api-structure.md

 ### Access Token

 An access token is used to authenticate your API build and allows you to use the Fiserv APIs securely.
-Banking Hub API uses Bearer Access token, and API key and API secret are required to generate an access token.
+Banking Hub API uses bearer access token, and API key and API secret are required to generate an access token.
 A generated access token is valid for approximately 15 minutes.
 To generate an access token, refer to the [Generating Access Token](?path=docs/getting-started/before-you-start.md#generating-access-token) section.